aaron-grau/curic/ruby/readings/git-workflow.md

 So far, all we've done is told git to prepare to commit; nothing is persisted to the repository.

-* `git commit -m 'your commit message here'`: `git commit` takes currently staged files and stores them in the repository. `-m` is a flag indicating that we want to write our commit message on the command line.
+* `git commit -m '[Your commit message here]'`: `git commit` takes currently staged files and stores them in the repository. `-m` is a flag indicating that we want to write our commit message on the command line rather than in our default editor.
 A commit message is a brief summary of the changes that we're committing.
-If we don't use the `-m` flag, then git will open our default editor so that we can compose our commit.
-Make your commit message descriptive, so that someone reading your commit history (maybe you!) can understand what you changed.
+Your commit message should be descriptive, so that someone reading your commit history (maybe you!) can understand what you changed.
+Always start your commit messages with with a capital letter and an imperative verb and leave off any trailing punctuation.

 At this point, our local repository has a record of the commit, but we haven't touched the remote repo.